Interested in milkshake hair color? Get ready to call your colorist. We’re about to tell you how to get the glossiest blonde of your life.

 From the outside, the world of hair color can seem like something of a cult.
 It has its own lingo (lightener, balayage, ombre) and it’s constantly making the news.
 When one person posts a photo with pink hair to social media, everyone stampedes to go get it.
 We’re here to tell you that isn’t really as intimidating as it all seems.

-When it comes to hair color services, there are really only three concepts you need to understand: permanent hair dye, semi-permanent hair dye, and bleach hair dye (often called lightener).
-Every time you sit down in your colorist’s chair and share photos of your goal color, he or she will use one of the three (or some combination) to achieve your rainbow pastel unicorn shade.
+When it comes to hair color services, there are really only three concepts you need to understand: permanent hair dye, semi permanent hair dye, and bleach hair dye (often called lightener).
+Every time you sit down in your colorist’s chair and share photos of your goal color, he or she will use one of the three (or some combination) to achieve your dark brown hair or light blonde shade.

 How’s a girl to tell which means what and how to choose?
 Well, you won’t have to.
 But in case you’re worried about exactly what’s going on your strands, we’ve broken down the categories for you with the help of Leeanne Shade, Matrix brand ambassador and pro stylist.